Disneyland to Close Parks, MLB Suspends Spring Training – Up News Info Los Angeles

 MARCH 8: The 2020 BNP Paribas Open in Indian Wells, scheduled to start on Monday, was canceled on Sunday.

 FEB.
-25: Korea Times Music Festival scheduled for April 25, in the postponed Hollywood Bowl.
-Artists who had been scheduled to perform at the festival included comedian Kim Young-cheol, singer and songwriter Ha Sung-woon, and K-pop group Momoland.
+25: Korea Times Music Festival scheduled for April 25, at the Hollywood Bowl postponed.
+Artists who had been slated to perform at the festival included comedian Kim Young-cheol, singer-songwriter Ha Sung-woon, and K-pop group Momoland.

 For a list of Southern California universities and schools that have been affected by the coronavirus pandemic, click here.